Moroccan king criticizes social programs after protests

 The monarch said that ministries and public agencies spend time enforcing welfare programs but they "overlap, lack proper coordination and don't target the populations that actually deserve help."

-He didn't mention Hirak but warned against "nihilists and other merchants of illusion" who use disfunctions to hurt Morocco.
+He did not mention Hirak but warned against "nihilists and other merchants of illusion" who use disfunctions "in order to strike at Morocco's security and stability."

 The speech marked the 19th anniversary of Mohammed's accession to the throne.